-You need an Intel Mac of OS 10.5 or above (and yes it does work on 10.8 Mountain Lion).
 First, click here to download the compressed Mac LogiCola program (last updated 31 August 2013).
-Then open the downloads section of the Finder; double-click the lcmac.zip file to uncompress it (unless your Mac already did this); and drag the LogiCola application to the desktop, to a folder, or to a flash drive.
+Then open the downloads folder; double-click the lcmac.zip file to uncompress it (unless your Mac already did this); and drag the LogiCola application to the desktop, to a folder, or to a flash drive.
 Double-click the cola can to start the program (if you run it from a flash drive, it starts very slowly).

-This Mac LogiCola format has four special features.
+This Mac LogiCola format has three special features.
 (1) It also contains the LogiSkor score-processing program for teachers; to run this, use LogiCola's TOOLS menu.
 (2) This same TOOLS menu also has an option for running other Windows programs (although some such programs may not run -- you'll have to experiment); you can keep such programs wherever you like (for example, in a folder on your desktop).
 (3) If you copy this LogiCola application to a flash drive, you can also use the same flash drive to run LogiCola on a Windows computer (keeping your scores and other information intact), where you'll begin by opening the LogiCola.app folder and then double-clicking the cola can inside.
-(4) This format is optimized for Mac use; it has all the same features as the Windows format.
-This "easy approach" uses an ingenious and free "Wineskin wrapper" technology created by Doh123.

 If you get an error message "No new wineserver PID found!" when you start LogiCola, then just reboot your Mac and start again.